7 Books on Positive Psychology

 To talk about positive psychology is also to talk about Mihaly Csikszentmihalyi and his work with “state of flow.”
 His presence on this list is an absolute necessity, and reading this book is extremely enriching.

-We could certainly define state of flow in a lot of ways, but the simplest way is to see it as a dimension of gratitude.
-To see it as an “optimal experience” where the chaos and worry disappear from our minds once we’ve found well-being through a concrete task: whatever identifies us, whatever lines up best with our selves.
-It’s a pleasurable state, an epiphany where you actually find the essence of a happy life.
+We could certainly define the state of flow in a lot of ways, but the simplest way is to see it as a dimension of gratitude.
+To see it as an “optimal experience” where the chaos and worry disappear from our minds once we’ve found well-being through a concrete task: whatever identifies us, whatever lines up best with ourselves.
+It’s a pleasurable state, an epiphany where you find the essence of a happy life.

-In this world of infinite technological and scientific advances, with this book Csikszentmihalyi invites us to center all our psychological energy and attention on concrete objects.
-He invites us to find the joy in simple tasks.
-We should put plans and goals of our own choice on our horizon in order to experience authentic well-being.
+In this world of infinite technological and scientific advances, this book, Csikszentmihalyi invites us to center all our psychological energy and attention on concrete objects.
+He invites us to find joy in simple tasks.
+We should put plans and goals of our own choice on our horizon to experience authentic well-being.

 4. “A New Earth: Awakening to Your Life’s Purposes,” Eckhart Tolle